This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 Once you have chosen a location to save and

-a file name, click the button.
+a file name, click the

 Next, if you would like the file to have

-a header row, click the box.
-The
+a header row, click the

 header row will